 - Update the table so it allows me to store longer values in the Name column

 There is nothing against option 2.
 You just need to be careful with other resources depending on this table.
 This works only if your new table has the exact same table and column names.
-Besides, this option may lead to down time.
-Users will not be able to access your table between the moment you drop the old table and create the new one.
+Besides, this option may lead to downtime.
+Users will not be able to access your table from the moment you drop the old table and create the new one.

 A more elegant way is to update the table definition (option 3).
 This option has no downtime as it uses the old CSV file until you fixed the issue.
 You can use the Query Builder to execute an alter table command if you are familiar with SQL.
 If you are not familiar with SQL, click the Manage link of the table returning the error and click the ALTER button.
 Your table will be loaded into the Data Designer, where you can change the length of the Name column.
 Enter a higher value in the Max length field of the Name column and click Save Table Design.
 You might give it some extra space for future updates.
 You might also change the column type to varchar for more efficient storage usage.
 After saving your changes, the column should be highlighted in orange.
 Click the ALTER TABLE button.
 This will change your Name column definition and allow longer values and remove the orange highlighting.